nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 Using nRF Cloud FOTA
 ********************

-You can add the nRF Cloud FOTA update functionality to the application through the :ref:`lib_nrf_cloud` library.
+You can add nRF Cloud FOTA update functionality to the application through the :ref:`lib_nrf_cloud` library.
 The FOTA functionality is automatically enabled when you include the nRF Cloud library.
 For more information, see :ref:`lib_nrf_cloud_fota`.